steve0511/resty-redis-cluster/README.md

 1. please compile and generate librestyredisslot.so from redis_slot.c (can done by gcc)

-2. please add librestyredisslot.so and rediscluster.lua at lualib, Also please add library:lua-resty-redis and lua-resty-lock
+2. please add xmodem.lua and rediscluster.lua at lualib, Also please add library:lua-resty-redis and lua-resty-lock

    nginx.conf like:

    lua_package_path "/path/lualib/?.lua;";
    lua_package_cpath "/path/lualib/?.so;";

-3. nginx.conf add config:

-   lua_shared_dict redis_cluster_slot_locks 100k;

 ### Sample usage